 The Digital Annealer is computing architecture that can rapidly solve combinatorial optimization problems using existing semiconductor technology, thereby contributing to the resolution of many social issues.
 Originally, processing that involves a large amount of computation as represented by combinatorial optimization problems has been considered to belong to the area of quantum computing.
 The collaboration among Fujitsu Limited, the University of Toronto in Canada, and 1QB Information Technologies Inc. brought about innovation in this area.

 The Traveling Salesman Problem is a well-known optimization problem in which the goal is to find the shortest possible route for a salesman who visits each out of a number of cities exactly once and then returns to the original point.
 In solving this problem, it is difficult to calculate all possible route combinations because the number of combinations increases exponentially as the number of cities increases.
-If there are 30 cities, the number of possible routes is more than 10 to the 32nd power, and so even with a supercomputer, it could take 800 million years to simply do such large calculations.
-The Digital Annealer can solve this problem in a second using the optimal solution search algorithm.
+In the case of 30 cities, the total number of possible routes increases to over 10 to the power of 30.
+Digital Annealer can solve this problem within a second.

 The demonstrations showcased examples where processing requiring many calculations was completed in a short time, such as searching through the structure of entire molecular in databases containing tens of millions of compounds for use in the development of new drugs or optimizing the investment portfolio.
 Fujitsu also demonstrated the potential of this technology to greatly change our future when applying it to congestion-free transportation systems, efficient energy use, and the development of distant-resistant towns.
 These demonstrations attracted a lot of attention from visitors.